ivirshup/anndata-paper/paper.md

 # The ecosystem

 Over the past 5 years, an ecosystem of packages that are built around anndata has grown.
 This ecosystem is highly focused on scRNA-seq (\autoref{fig:ecosystem}), and ranges from Python APIs [@Gayoso2021; @Palla2021; @Bergen2020; @Bredikhin2021] to user-interface-based applications [@Megill2021].
-We are not aware of Python APIs outside of computational biology that are based on anndata, but note that tools like scikit-learn and UMAP [@mcinnes2020] nonethless integrate seemlessly in anndata-based workflows.
+We are not aware of Python APIs outside of computational biology that are based on anndata, but note that tools like scikit-learn and UMAP [@mcinnes2020] nonetheless integrate seamlessly in anndata-based workflows.
 Since releasing the PyTorch data loader interface `AnnLoader` and the lazy concatenation structure `AnnCollection`, `anndata` also offers canonical ways of integrating into workflows anchored in the Pytorch ecosystem.

 ![
 **AnnData is used to model multiple data types.**
 Examples of how AnnData is used by packages in the eco system.
 **a,** Squidpy uses AnnData objects for working with spatial data.
-The coordinates of each sample are stored as an array in `obsm`, an image to overlay the plot on is stored in `uns`, and spatial graph representation in `uns`.
+The coordinates of each sample are stored as an array in `obsm`, an image to overlay the plot on is stored in `uns`, and spatial graph representation in `obsp`.
 **b,** Multiple modalities can be represented in a single anndata objects.
-The variable axis now corresponds to the union of the features across the modalities, modality specific or joint embeddings are stored as seperate elements in `obsm` or `obsm`, while inter-modality relations can be stored as graphs in `varp`.
+The variable axis now corresponds to the union of the features across the modalities, modality specific or joint embeddings are stored as separate elements in `obsm` or `obsm`, while inter-modality relations can be stored as graphs in `varp`.
-**c,** The `AnnData` model allows for representing rna velocity analyses by storing counts of different splicing states as separate layers, with velocity based directed graphs in `obsp`.
+**c,** The `AnnData` model allows for representing RNA velocity analyses by storing counts of different splicing states as separate layers, with velocity based directed graphs in `obsp`.
 \label{fig:examples}
 ](figures/examples.pdf)

 Let us illustrate the compatibility for spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
 In spatial transcriptomics, each high-dimensional observation is annotated with spatial coordinates.
-Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially coorelated (\autoref{fig:examples}a).
+Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially correlated (\autoref{fig:examples}a).
 In addition, values from the high dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where the image array is stored in `uns`, or handled externally.

 `AnnData` can be used to model multimodal data beyond exploiting `AnnData`'s available fields.